 9. Designate a student ineligible for student grant, loan or scholarship.

 11. Withdraw a student from all currently enrolled coursework without refund of tuition and fees.
-No student who has been withdrawn for disciplinary reasons shall be permitted on the College campus during the period in which the student is ineligible to return without prior written approval from the Vice President for Student Services.
+No student who has been withdrawn for disciplinary reasons shall be permitted on the College campus during the period in which the student is ineligible to return without prior written approval from the Executive Director of Student Services.

 12. Educational discipline sanctions may include work assignments, essay writing, community service, behavioral contract, administrative referral, letter of apology, restitution, or other educational assignment.

 13. Impose other sanctions as outlined in the departmental handbook for specific programs including but not limited to fire/EMS, nursing, and police academy departments.

 14. Limit access to and/or prohibit students from certain areas of the campus.

 15. Administer other sanctions as per the discretion of the Vice President of Student Services.

 Failure to meet the requirements of any notice by a college official may result in action being taken by the discipline officer apart from action for the alleged violation.
 Failure to appear is a violation of the Code of Conduct and may result in further sanctions and a hold will remain on the student’s enrollment pending student cooperation.
 Once informed of the allegations against the student, they may choose not to dispute and will be sanctioned appropriately.
 If the student chooses to dispute the allegations, the discipline officer will determine the circumstances of an alleged violation by investigating the facts and interviewing the implicated student and other potentially involved parties.
 If it is determined that no violation has occurred, or if there is insufficient evidence to meet the preponderance of evidence standard, the allegations will be dismissed.
 If it is determined that a violation has occurred, the student will be sanctioned appropriately.
-All sanctions are approved by the Vice President of Student Services.
+All sanctions are approved by the Executive Director of Student Services.
 Sanctioned students have the right to appeal the decision of the discipline officer per the Disciplinary Appeal Procedures.